wurstscript/wurstscript.github.io/_doc/manual/manual.md

 ## Stacktraces

-You can enable stacktraces in the the menu of WurstPack or with the commandline switch `-stacktraces`.
+You can enable with the commandline switch `-stacktraces`.
 Each error will then be displayed with a stacktrace showing the line number and filename of each function-call leading to the error.
 Errors must be generated with the magic function `function error(string msg)`.